ithaka/PEP/docs/students.md

 You may increase the importance of any term in your search by using the caret (^) symbol followed by a number that represents the rise in relevance.
 In the example above (cat^7 dog), an occurrence of the word cat in an item is seven times more important than the word dog.

 ### Using field abbreviations
-You can narrow search results to a variety of item or journal information.
-This is possible because JSTOR uses fields for categorization of metadata.
+You can narrow search results to the fields JSTOR uses for categorization of metadata.
 Each field is represented in a search by its abbreviation.
 The example above (au:smith) will find all items for which Smith is listed as an author.
 Appending ty:fla to a search ("great gatsby" ty:fla) will limit a search to full-length articles, and ty:brv will limit a search to book reviews.

 Other frequently used field abbreviations are:
 <table style="width:100%">